kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Webpack & Babel

-Webpack is used to bundle all my UI components and its dependencies(npm libraries, files like images, fonts, SVG) into `.js` files.
+Webpack is used to lump all my UI components and its dependencies(npm libraries, files like images, fonts, SVG) into appropriate files like `.js`, `.css`, `.png` files.
 During the bundling, Webpack will run through my [babel config](https://github.com/kilgarenone/boileroom/blob/master/client/config/webpack.production.js#L19-L57), and, if necessary, transpiles the Javascript I have written to an older version(e.g. es5) to support my [targeted browsers](https://github.com/kilgarenone/boileroom/blob/master/client/package.json#L13-L27).

-Here is roughly how it goes down: When webpack has done its job, it will have generated one(or [several](https://webpack.js.org/concepts/entry-points/#multi-page-application)) `.js` and `.css` files.
-What commonly happens next is, by [utilizing](https://github.com/kilgarenone/boileroom/blob/master/client/config/webpack.production.js#L189-L202) a webpack plugin called ['html-webpack-plugin'](https://github.com/jantimon/html-webpack-plugin), the Javascript files are _automatically_(default behaviour) injected as [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) in your `index.html`.
+When Webpack has done its job, it will have generated one(or [several](https://webpack.js.org/concepts/entry-points/#multi-page-application)) `.js` and `.css` files.
+Then by [utilizing](https://github.com/kilgarenone/boileroom/blob/master/client/config/webpack.production.js#L189-L202) a webpack plugin called ['html-webpack-plugin'](https://github.com/jantimon/html-webpack-plugin), references to those JS and CSS files are automatically(default behaviour) injected respectively as `<script>` and `<link` in your `index.html`.
 Then when a user requests your app in a browser, the 'index.html' is fetched and parsed.
-When a browser sees the `<script>`'s `.js` files inside, it will fetch and execute them, and finally your app is [rendered](https://preactjs.com/guide/v10/api-reference/#render)(i.e. client-side rendering) in all its glories to the users.
+When it sees `<script>` and `<link>`, it will fetch and execute the referenced assets, and finally your app is [rendered](https://preactjs.com/guide/v10/api-reference/#render)(i.e. client-side rendering) in all its glories to the user.

-If you are new to Webpack/Babel, I'd suggest&mdash;instead of copy/paste bits of them from the web&mdash;learn them from their first principles to slowly build up your configuration of them.
+If you are new to Webpack/Babel, I'd suggest learning them from their first principles to slowly build up your configuration of them, instead of copy/paste bits from the web.
+Nothing wrong with copy/paste configs, but I find it makes more sense doing it once I have the mental models of how things work.

 I wrote about the basics here: